braz96/skin.mimic/readme.md

 ***
 **5.0.2**
-- Add background overlay options.
+- Added background overlay options.
-- Add new widget styles based on content type.
+- Added new widget styles based on content type.
-- Reconfigured lyrics, thx manfeed!.
+- Redesigned lyrics, thx manfeed!.
-- Enable "More" menu for video widgets.
+- Enabled "More" menu on info dialog for video widgets and seasons.
 - Fixed home backgrounds for submenu items.

 ***